-When we began with the preparations for this volume, we were well aware of the risks of such an enterprise, but we are very satisfied with the results.
+When we set out with the preparations for this volume, we were well aware of the risks of such an enterprise, but we are very satisfied with the results.
 It shows that information structural concepts are reflected by a multitude of different grammatical devices, with a very high degree of congruence among the different subdisciplines.
 It is this variety of grammatical tools which often blurs the coherence of the terminology.

 Does the volume bring us closer to a definition of the information structural concepts then?
 We think that it does.
-It turned out that phonologists, syntacticians and semanticists tare speaking about the same kinds of objects when they use the terms 'focus' and 'topic,' 'new' and 'given,' and so on.
+Phonologists, syntacticians and semanticists turned out to speak about the same kind of objects when they use the terms 'focus' and 'topic', 'new' and 'given', and so on.
 In this sense, huge progress has been accomplished since Halliday's (1967-8) and Chafe's (1976) work in the sixties and seventies.
 Even the papers lacking pointed definitions implicitly use the terms in the same way as those which propose definitions.